 What It’s Like to Have Your Wisdom Teeth Removed

 There are many things that we can do to keep our teeth healthy.
 We can brush and floss every day, see the dentist every six months, and eat healthy foods.
 One thing we can’t always avoid, though, is having our wisdom teeth removed.
 Sometimes our mouths are just too small for our teeth to grow, and they become impacted or can’t break through the skin at all.
 So, they need to be cut out.
 This is a minor surgery that takes minutes, but any kind of surgery can be scary.
 Below is the experience that I had with this procedure.
 Not everyone's experience is the same.
-I had the best possible outcome, things don’t always go as smoothly.
-In this article, I discuss what you can expect.
+I had the best possible outcome, but my story will give you an idea of what to expect before, during, and after the surgery.

 Wisdom teeth are actually called third molars.
 They are the only teeth that do not develop in the womb.
 They tend to grow between the ages of 17-25. (http://www.oralsurgeryofutah.com/blog/bid/326009/Surprising-facts-about-wisdom-teeth)

-The need for the procedure came out of a routine trip to the dentist.
-After the doctor took X-rays, he noticed that my wisdom teeth had begun to grow, but they were impacted.
-One had managed to poke itself through the gum which reminded me of what it’s like to cut teeth, but I was sure that this one would make it through.
-However, this was not the case.
-I would have to have them all cut out.
-A call was made to see an oral surgeon, and I had an appointment within a few weeks.
+A few weeks later, I had an appointment with an oral surgeon.
 I was in my early 20’s and in college.
 So, I waited until the semester was over so that I wouldn’t miss any school.
 I didn’t know how long to expect to recover.
 I’d seen some people really struggle after their surgery, being unable to open their mouth more than a crack as long as a week after the procedure.
 I couldn't deal with that during finals week.